reykjavik-university/2014-T-514-VEFT/Week09/Express.md

 };
 ```

-This will route our CRUD operations to given routes.
-Well now we have a basic API end points for our TODO schema, what we have to do now is bring it all together in our server.js file.
-One thing to note here is the app.param method, this works as middleware to the request and actually fetches the record based on the todoId and relays that record to the actual functions, pretty DRY ehh?
+This will route our CRUD operations to given routes.One thing to note here is the app.param method, this works as middleware to the request and actually fetches the record based on the todoId and relays that record to the actual functions, pretty DRY ehh?
+Now we have a basic API end point for our TODO schema, what we have to do now is bring it all together in our server.js file.

 ```javascript
 var express = require('express'),